mehnoorsiddiqui/whatsapp-dalle-gpt-bot/README.md

 ### Creating an OpenAI account to get an API key.
 1. Go to the [OpenAI](https://openai.com/) website and sign up by filling out the registration form.
-2. Navigate to the `API keys' tab in your dashboard and generate a new API key.
+2. Navigate to the `API keys` tab in your dashboard and generate a new API key.
 ### Setting up Webhook URL

 To set up webhook on the Meta Developer portal (also enter matching verify token).
 You may use a service like [ngrok](https://ngrok.com/) to make your local app publicly accessible so this webhook can be registered with Whatsapp.